ajeygore/ajeygore.github.com/collections/_posts/2023-10-30-upfront-design-isn't-for-building-software.md

 not only it creates a truck factor but also creates a possibility of death for that sapling.
 Software architecture is similar, it does not have to big, but mostly this is early days important decisions that everyone can take if they agree upon what to do.

-Martin Fowler discussed this in his keynote in OSCON 2015 (https://www.youtube.com/watch?v=DngAZyWMGR0), I remember once discussing many kind of MVC patterns with him during his one of his visits to India, and he said
+Martin Fowler discussed this in [his keynote in OSCON 2015](https://www.youtube.com/watch?v=DngAZyWMGR0), I remember once discussing many kind of MVC patterns with him during his one of his visits to India, and he said

 > as long as Model, View and Controller are doing what they are doing,